TheCarsonWest/nerd-emoji/brainrot/apush-brainrot.md

 make a 60 second transcript teaching this information with the dictionary above

 Yo, what's up sigmas?
-Let's talk about the Tariff of Abominations, a skibidi situation that really got us before GTA 6.
+Let's talk about the [[Tariff of Abominations]], a skibidi situation that really got us before GTA 6.

-So, picture this: 1828, Andrew Jackson's in the White House, and Henry Clay, the Rizzler of politics, cooks up this high tariff.
+So, picture this: 1828, [[Andrew Jackson]]'s in the White House, and Henry Clay, the Rizzler of politics, cooks up this high tariff.
 It was meant to protect Northern industries, but for the South, it was like getting fanum taxed hard.

-John C. Calhoun, a South Carolina senator, was like, "This is cringe, blud!"
-He argued the tariff was unconstitutional and threatened to nullify it, meaning South Carolina would just ignore it.
+John C. Calhoun, a [[South Carolina]] senator, was like, "This is cringe, blud!"
+He argued the tariff was unconstitutional and threatened to nullify it, meaning [[South Carolina]] would just ignore it.
 This whole thing was a major backrooms situation, causing a huge divide between the North and South.

-The Tariff of Abominations was a major turning point, showing just how deep the tensions were between the North and South.
+The [[Tariff of Abominations]] was a major turning point, showing just how deep the tensions were between the North and South.
 It was a huge contributor to the eventual Civil War.

 Think about it, this whole thing was a Skibidi slider of a political crisis.

-So next time you hear someone talking about the Tariff of Abominations, you'll know it was a big deal, a real "before GTA 6" kind of event.
+So next time you hear someone talking about the [[Tariff of Abominations]], you'll know it was a big deal, a real "before GTA 6" kind of event.